Jarvis (JARVIS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Jarvis Historical Price

-According to the latest data gathered on Jarvis live price page, the current price of Jarvis is 0.02097567USD.
-The circulating supply of Jarvis(JARVIS) is 42.00M JARVIS , giving it a market capitalization of $880.98K.
+According to the latest data gathered on Jarvis live price page, the current price of Jarvis is 0.02214706USD.
+The circulating supply of Jarvis(JARVIS) is 42.00M JARVIS , giving it a market capitalization of $930.18K.

 The Jarvis Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JARVIS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.